KellyCodesSometimes/PrivacyPolicies/ASoloFemaleDevPrivacyPolicy.md

 4. AdMob and Advertising

 We use AdMob, a third-party advertising service provided by Google, to serve ads in our Game.
 AdMob may collect and use information about your device and your interactions with ads.
-AdMob's use of your information is governed by its own privacy policy, which you can review here: AdMob Privacy Policy.
+AdMob's use of your information is governed by its own privacy policy, which you can review: AdMob Privacy Policy.

 5. Data Sharing and Disclosure